Most of us have been there at one time or another. You’ve paid your bills and realize you have no money left until your next payday.

 You would be hard-pressed to find a person who has had the experience of having no money left after paying bills.

 Recognizing that it happens and that you have the power to make sure it doesn’t happen again can help you feel less shame.

-While it shouldn’t be a habit, if you find yourself short on money, don’t be afraid to reach out to your friends and family for a little bit of help.
+While it shouldn’t be a habit, if you find yourself short on money, don’t be afraid to contact your friends and family for help.